mitcho/turktools/use/audio.md

 ## Additional JavaScript code in the skeleton

+### `binary-audio`

 The `binary-audio.skeleton.html` template includes an additional bit of JavaScript code which makes it so that the "natural"/"unnatural" buttons cannot be pressed until the corresponding audio clip has reached the end.
 (Technically, this is triggered by the HTML5 Audio API's `ended` event.)
 This helps to ensure that users with JavaScript enabled cannot answer an item before they have listened to the audio.

 With the script as written in `binary-audio.skeleton.html`, users without JavaScript enabled will simply not have this feature enabled, but will still be able to play the audio and participate in the experiement.
 It may be advantageous instead to strictly require JavaScript to be enabled, for example by using CSS to hide the experimental items by default and using JavaScript, if enabled, to unhide the items.

+### `audio-transcription`

+The `audio-transcription.skeleton.html` template uses JavaScript to control audio playback, so that the recording can only be heard once.
+The `<audio>` tag itself is not displayed.
+Instead, a play button is displayed and pressing the button plays the audio and enables the corresponding transcription field.
+Subsequent button presses will not replay the audio.
+In this way, JavaScript can be used to control the precise presentation (in this case, audio playback) of stimuli.

 ## Final notes